 WordPress Export Posts: Best Practices for Exporting Posts With Images

 Initially designed as a CMS for blogs, WordPress is now used to create different types of websites.
 But if you’ve built a website on this platform, you may have used its blogging capabilities too.
-For one reason or another, you might want to export your blog posts out of the site.
+Whether it’s because your domain name changed or for any other reason, you might want to export your blog posts out of the site.

 Fortunately, the process is simple enough that WordPress users with no technical knowledge can do it.

 However, the best method to accomplish this varies depending on the WordPress posts you want to export.
 With this in mind, we will cover three ways of exporting WordPress blog posts.